HamidurRahman1/Automated-Testing-With-Selenium/README.md

 ```

 ### Q: Methods of a WebDriver?
- - ```get(string)```
+ - ```get(String)```
-    - It takes URL as a string and tries to open it.
+    - It takes a URL as a string and tries to open it.
 If successful it will open the given link in the current browser
       window.
  - ```getCurrentUrl()```
-    - Returns a string represtation of the URL the driver is at.
+    - Returns a string representation of the URL the driver is at.
  - ```getTitle()```
     - Returns the title of the current page.
  - ```close()```